ExpressionEngine/ExpressionEngine-User-Guide/docs/control-panel/member-manager.md

 This sections allows you to set the various permissions and settings for the selected Member Role.

 ExpressionEngine comes with 5 built-in Roles:
-- Super Admin _(#1)_ - has full control over site and all system settings.
-We advise that all member in this role would use [Multi-factor authentication](member/mfa.md)
+- Super Admin _(#1)_ - has full control over the site and all system settings.
+We advise that all members in this role use [Multi-factor authentication](member/mfa.md)
-- Banned _(#2)_ - reserved role for members that are registered but have been banned from accessing the site
+- Banned _(#2)_ - reserved role for members that are registered, but have been banned from accessing the site
 - Guests _(#3)_ - reserved role for visitors that are not logged in.
-We advise to not assign any real member accounts to this role.
+It is recommended not to assign any actual member accounts to this role.
-- Pending _(#4)_ - members who filled in registration form but have not been approved yet (by admin or by verifying their email address, depending on your membership preferences)
+- Pending _(#4)_ - members who submitted the registration form, but have not been approved yet (by admin or by verifying their email address, depending on your membership preferences)
 - Members _(#5)_ - regular site members.
 This is the default role that everyone gets registered into, unless specified differently

 These roles should never be deleted.

-If you need custom set of permissions for the role, we suggest creating new role for each case.
-You can do that by clicking "New Role" button, or you can create new role based on exsting one by picking "Clone to New Role" from the role's "Save" dropdown.
+If you need a custom set of permissions for the role, we suggest creating a new role for each case.
+You can do that by clicking "New Role" button, or you can create a new role based on an exsting one by picking "Clone to New Role" from the role's "Save" dropdown.

 Edit the role by clicking its name in the list.